Tugun, Queensland: Heritage listings

+Education

+There are no schools in Tugun.
+The nearest government primary school is Currumbin State School in neighbouring Currumbin to the north.
+The nearest government secondary school is Palm Beach Currumbin State High School in Palm Beach to the north.

 Facilities

 John Flynn Private Hospital is at 42 Inland Drive (28.1539°S 153.4882°E).
 It provides acute cardiac care in addition to general medical and surgical services.

 Amenities

 The Gold Coast City Council operated a fortnightly mobile library service which visited Station Street and Toolona Street, but this was paused indefinitely due to the COVID-19 pandemic.